 Share messages.
 Consider partnering with other youth workers to create messages for your youth group gatherings and small groups.
 You can then share the messages and discussion guides and tweak them to fit your youth group context.
 You may even be able to share graphics, games, or videos.
 This can be done locally or by connecting with other youth pastors who live far away.
 Use the World Wide Web to your advantage!

 Trade supplies.
 Other student ministries may have supplies from events and games that they have used and won’t use again.
 Rather than letting those resources sit in a storage closet for years, offer up a trade.

 Swap speakers.
 Your budget may not allow you to bring in a “big name” guest speaker, but you may know a youth ministry friend who is great at communicating with students.
 Consider a swap: “You teach my retreat, I teach your retreat.”
 You could also pull together with other youth ministries in your area and share in the cost of the training your adult volunteers.

 Spend money so that you’re free to have impact.
 Personally, I would rather spend 5 hours investing in students lives than 5 hours researching and writing curriculum.
 That’s just me; it’s how I am wired.
 I do write aspects of our curriculum, but I prefer to invest our budget into curriculums, DNows, messages, and small group materials that give me the freedom to do what I do best.
 Get creative, and decide what spending will free you up to have the most impact in students’ lives.

 Your ministry budget doesn’t have to be your biggest challenge or your greatest headache.
-As you enter into the next fiscal year, determine what you need to fulfill God’s vision for the ministry.
+As you enter into the next fiscal year or work within the current one, determine what you need to fulfill God’s vision for the ministry.
 Keep close track of your expenses.
 Look for opportunities to save and share, and spend money where it leads to impact.

 About the Author